 Thus, embedded development has shifted from the overly complex, which made engineers' blood run cold, to a quick and much less painful process.
 Also, the fact that Linux supports multiple software variants required for creating embedded apps, such as serial communication protocols, TCP/IP stack, etc., makes embedded Linux impossible to resist.

-For this article, we asked LS embedded engineers to shed some light on embedded Linux, including its advantages, disadvantages, differences between Linux and embedded Linux, and its main applications.
+For this article, we asked LS embedded engineers to shed some light on embedded Linux development services, including their advantages, disadvantages, differences between Linux and embedded Linux, and its main applications.

 Differences between embedded Linux and Linux